Almost Sure Convergence of Randomized Urn Models with Application to Elephant Random Walk: Main Results

-While only $L^1$ condition suffices for i.i.d.\ replacement matrices, $L \log_+ L$ condition allows us to study adaptive urns.
-It is also natural to consider the generating matrices in Assumption~\ref{Assmp: ae} instead of the truncated ones. \begin{assmprime}{Assmp: ae} There exists a (possibly random) matrix $\bH$ with nonnegative entries, which is almost surely irreducible, such that the generating matrices $\bH_n$ converge to $\bH$ in Cesaro sense in the operator norm almost surely:
+\begin{assumption} There exists a (possibly random) matrix $\bH$ with nonnegative entries, which is almost surely irreducible, such that the generating matrices $\bH_n$ converge to $\bH$ in Cesaro sense in the operator norm almost surely i.e., $\frac1n \sum_{k=0}^{n-1} \mynorm{\bH_{k}-\bH}\to 0$ almost surely. \end{assumption}